dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

   where:
   * `<email_address>` is a string containing the e-mail address of the lab

-  The e-mail address will be used to send new requests when uploaded to the server.
+  This e-mail address will be used to send new requests when uploaded to the server.
 As above, it should be a correct e-mail address (such as `lab@hospital.com`) but does not need to be an active e-mail.

-* `GET /lab/list_available_tests` returns a list of strings that contains the names of available tests.
-Available tests should include:
+* `GET /lab/list_available_tests` returns a list of strings that contains the names of tests that can be requested and stored in this server.
+This list of tests should include:
   * `"HR"` for a heart rate
   * `"HDL"` for HDL
   * `"LDL"` for LDL